e-vents/markdowns/TypeScript - Basics.md

 }

 ````
-With instanceof some extra safety is available, since it is not necessary to provide a string with the correct name of a method or property which we want to access.
+With instanceof some extra safety is available since it is not necessary to provide a string with the correct name of a method or property which we want to access.

 ## Discriminated Unions
 This is a pattern, that makes working with type guards easier when using f.e. union types.
 It is available when working with object types.